 This paper provided a reviewed case of implementation of rural development project in relation to poverty alleviation in Adamawa State of Nigeria.
 The study used both qualitative and quantitative research techniques to obtain data on the implementation of LEEMP (local empowerment and environmental management project).
 The result shows that the project has impacted positively to rural development of some rural communities in the state.
-However, there were challenges discovered, which include non-inclusion of some stake holders because of social class or due to political affiliations, while projects are not evenly distributed among communities in the managements of rural development projects requires full community participation in the development process.
+However, there were challenges discovered, which include non-inclusion of some stake holders because of social class or due to political affiliations, while projects are not evenly distributed among communities of serious needs.
+This paper implies that effective incorporation of rural communities in the managements of rural development projects requires full community participation in the development process.
 This requires collective action, which ties the community on values, sustainable maintenance of infrastructures, and improvements, in cultures, of environmental conservation and economics benefits into rural development, with balancing the aim of sustaining social infrastructures, environmental management and poverty alleviation.